 A study carried out by Ocean Finance has found that most young people will have the locks changed and yet older people tend not to do so.
 The study also showed that whilst city folk are likely to change the locks upon moving in, people in rural areas are far less likely to take the very basic precaution.

 Here at Seymour Locksmiths we are lucky to be able to cover both built up urban areas along the coast as well as rural areas in the South Downs.
-Compare the quantity of lock change reviews in Hove compared with that of more a rural area like Henfield.
+Compare the quantity of lock changes in Hove compared with that of more a rural area like Henfield.

 If you have a break in and items are stolen from your property your insurer will no doubt ask for evidence of a forced entry before paying out any claims.
 If a third party has keys to your locks, your insurance claim may well be void if there is no evidence of forced entry.

 The crime statistics for Shoreham By Sea for August 2014 show eleven household burglaries in August 2014, can you afford to take the risk and not have your locks changed?

 Your options vary from locks to full burglar alarm systems, the choice you make will have a large effect on the cost.

 We at Seymour Locksmiths can give you a quote over the phone or meet at the property to discuss your individual requirements.
 You’ll find that having those locks changed is a small cost compared to worrying about who might have keys to your home.
 If you need a locksmith get in touch at 07710 408 414.